 - 1. Politely ask the patrons to leave the pool until the problem can be rectified. - 2.
 Contact the Manager - 3.
-Manager to ensure water checks are completed - 4.
-Manager to rectify the problem in the correct manner. - 5.
+Manager to ensure water checks are completed in two different locations. - 4.
+Manager to contact pool vendor to help rectify the problem in the correct manner. - 5.
 Once the water clarity and readings have been restored, the Manager may allow the patrons to return into the pool. - 6.
 A report must be completed with the water test results and action made by the manager.